EtaiWil/Math_Expressions_Interpreter/README.md

                   )
                );
 ```
-the "tree" of the expression will look like: <br> <br>
+The "tree" of the expression will look like: <br> <br>

 ![](images/example1.png)
 <br>
-<br>in this project i worked with the following UML diagram to compute the expressions. <br>
+<br>In this project I worked with the following UML diagram to compute the expressions: <br>

 <br>

 ![](images/DiagramOfTheProject.png)

 ## Examples
-First,The string representations are as follows:
+First, the string representations are as follows:
 * And(x,y) = (x & y)
 * Or(x,y) = (x | y)
 * Xor(x,y) = (x ^ y)